Disagree with an IRS Tax Audit – Ask for Tax Audit Reconsideration – Affordable Former IRS Who Agents Know System.

 Non-Acceptance of Request

-• The assessment was made as a result of a compromise under IRC Section 7122.
+• The assessment was made due to a compromise under IRC Section 7122.
 These agreements are final and conclusive.

 • The United States Tax Court has entered a decision that has become final, or a District Court or the United States Court of Federal Claims has rendered a judgment on the merits that has become final.